sherry0429/SOAForPython/README.md

   + after_watch_callback : it's be called when watcher thread will be stopped.
 + can rewrite 1 method about service
   + prepare_input_file : it's be called after build, and it's prepare file that service need
++ structure msg extend BaseMessage, make custom class as BaseMessage.content, deal with it in your modules.

 #### user side

 + can make a param template extends ServiceParamTemplate
 + can add new attributes in ServiceParamTemplate (so develop side can use them)

 ----